 9. Blue Lagoon Resort to Safe Landing Resort

 Walk from resort to resort on Nacula Island in the Yasawa Islands by taking the beach trail between Blue Lagoon Resort and Safe Landing Resort.
 The 45-minute to one-hour walk follows a well-formed trail through a mix of coastal forest, various beaches, rock pools and mudflats.
 The walk also passes by Nabua Lodge, where some trails leading to an old village and a lookout point can be found nearby.
 For more island walks in the Yasawas, see the 7 Best Walks in the Yasawa Islands.

 10. Garden of the Sleeping Giant Walk

 One of the closest short walks to Nadi and Denarau is at the Garden of the Sleeping Giant.
-Take the short walk around vibrant orchid gardens and verdant rainforest.
+Take a short walk around vibrant orchid gardens and verdant rainforest.
 The marked trail is easy to follow, taking around 30 minutes to complete the entire loop through the forest and gardens.
 Note that there is a small fee for the gardens.
-Tours to the Garden of the Sleeping Giant, that offer resort and hotel pick-ups, are available with Rosie Holidays, Valentine Tours Fiji and Go Dirty Quad Bike Tours.
+Tours to the Garden of the Sleeping Giant, which offer resort and hotel pick-ups, are available with Rosie Holidays (more info on Viator and Tripadvisor), Valentine Tours Fiji (on Viator and Tripadvisor) and Go Dirty Quad Bike Tours (on Viator and Tripadvisor).
 Check out more walks near Nadi in the 5 Best Walks in Nadi.